huggingface/blog/introducing-private-hub.md

   The Private Hub is now called <b>Enterprise Hub</b>.

   The Enterprise Hub is a hosted solution that combines the best of Cloud Managed services (SaaS) and Enterprise security.
 It lets customers deploy specific services like <b>Inference Endpoints</b> on a wide scope of compute options, from on-cloud to on-prem.
 It offers advanced user administration and access controls through SSO.

+‹code style="color: red">We no longer offer Private Hub on-prem deployments as this experiment is now discountinued.</code>

   Get in touch with our [Enterprise team](/support) to find the best solution for your company.
 </div>